pdp10/sbpipe/docs/source/developer_manual.md

 - `Copasi`, package `sbpipe.simul.copasi`, which implements all the methods of the class `Simul`;
-- `RdeSolve`, package `sbpipe.simul.rdesolve`, which only implements the method `sim()` of the class `Simul`.
+- `Rscript`, package `sbpipe.simul.rscript`, which only implements the method `sim()` of the class `Simul`.

 Pipelines can dynamically load a simulator via the class method